Skyliner-dev/ShoeStore-Cazade/README.md

 # ShoeStore-Cazade
-This project is intended for stage 1 of [Kotlin Nanodegree Program](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940).
+This is a Basic project to demonstrate the modern way of building android apps using jetpack compose.

 ## How to Run the app